Love Lady Larla

 “No.”

 “Didn’t think so.
 Deruvian wool.
 It’s rare.
 Tough, too.
 I made a deal with someone, you see.
 They like my art, and they reward me for it.
-You know, I could put some good clothes on you,” Arnloch said.
-“Falt.”
+You know, I could put some good clothes on you.
+Falt?”

 “It’s in the southern highlands.”